Curvature function renormalisation, topological phase transitions and multicriticality: Introduction

 In the rest of the paper, we derive and elaborate upon these results.
-The paper is organized in the following way: In Sec.\ref{sec:curvature_rg}, we describe the curvature renormalization procedure briefly.
-The model is introduced in Sec.\ref{sec:model} where we carry out some preliminary analysis on its topological properties.
-In Sec.\ref{sec:flow}, we study the behavior of topological transitions in the model using curvature RG and explain the results.
+The remaining sections are organized in the following way: In Sec.\ref{sec:curvature_rg}, we describe the curvature renormalization procedure briefly.
+In Secs.
+III and IV, we apply the curvature RG procedure to the extended Kitaev model and to the extended Su-Schrieffer-Heeger model and obtain their phase diagrams, analyse their flow equations and obtain their Wannier state correlation length.
+In Sec V, we discuss the common features of the parameter landscape which exist in both these models and analyse its implications.
 The conclusion and summary are described in Sec.\ref{sec:dc}.